 Health insurance mandatory for all international students

 Washington state law requires that international students maintain adequate health insurance while attending the University of Washington.
 All matriculated international students in F-1 status at the University of Washington Tacoma are required to enroll in the University of Washington International Student Health Insurance Plan (ISHIP) for each quarter of enrollment.
-You can go to this website for more information on ISHIP at UW Tacoma: student.lifewiseac.com/uw/bt/
+The insurance is provided by the LifeWise Assurance Company.
+Go to LifeWise's website for more information on ISHIP for UW Tacoma students: student.lifewiseac.com/uw/bt/

 Keep in mind that health care costs are very expensive in the United States, and individuals are responsible for paying all health care costs not covered by insurance.
 A good insurance policy gives you access to excellent medical facilities and provides protection against the very high costs of health care.

-UW student health insurance is provided by the LifeWise Assurance Company.
 When you register for classes, you will be required to select insurance, and the insurance costs will be added automatically to your student account.
-Insurance ID cards are mailed to students's U.S. mailing address 1-2 weeks after class registration.
+Insurance ID cards are mailed to students' U.S. mailing address 1-2 weeks after class registration.
 Always list an up-to-date mailing address in the U.S. available in your MyUW.
-If you have not received your insurance ID card, please call Lifewise Cutomer Services at 800-971-1491.
+If you have not received your insurance ID card, please call Lifewise Customer Services at 800-971-1491.
 You can also contact our Insurance Counselor at 206-543-6202 or email@example.com if you have any questions about your insurance plan.

 Cost for coverage

-The premiums per quarter for coverage of the student only is $331.
+The premiums per quarter for coverage of the student only $385.
 Dependent coverage is an additional cost.
-More details on rates and coverage is available on our website here: www.washington.edu/ship/2016-2017-iship-information.
+More details on rates and coverage is available on our website here: https://www.washington.edu/ship/2019-2020-iship-information/.

 Please review the details of the plan carefully, including the effective dates of coverage.
 If you arrive in the U.S. before the effective date of the UW insurance plan, you should buy supplemental insurance during this uninsured period.
-You can buy insurance on a monthly basis from LifeWise directly for the summer before you begin your studies, or you can purchase coverage from another insurance company (see below for suggested alternate companies).
+You can purchase coverage from another insurance company (see below for suggested alternate companies).